tsuriga/imgurArchiver-chrome/README.md

 * v1.2.3 (2015-11-27): fixed to work when browsing over HTTPS
 * v1.2.4 (2016-01-15): fixed to work with albums that have unknown authors
 * v1.2.5 (2016-01-25): improved empty description checks
+* v2.0.0 (2016-02-29): load resources from within the extension to build albums

 ## IDEAS ##